 Where is the Via Veneto?

 Shaped like a backwards ‘S,’ the Via Veneto – officially the Via Vittorio Veneto – curves north from the Piazza Barberini up to the Villa Borghese Gardens.
 In the 50s and 60s the street was a sparkling melee of flashbulbs, convertibles, sidewalk cafes, luxe hotels, women in dark sunglasses and men in sleek suits.

 If it was a celebrity circus before, once Fellini’s La Dolce Vita came out in 1960 it became a celebrity explosion.
 Tabloid tales poured out, inflamed by the paparazzi’s brutally candid shots.

 The good citizens of Rome were shocked.
 Did aspiring star Irini Demick really bring her pet cheetah to a sidewalk cafe?
-Was it true that attention-seeking starlets were parading down the street in nightgowns, pretending to sleepwalk?
+Were attention-seeking starlets parading down the street in their nightgowns, pretending to sleepwalk?
 Did someone ride a horse into a cafe?
 Were Ava Gardener and Frank Sinatra duking it out in the Hotel Excelsior?
 Again?

 Just another night in the jet-setting epicentre of Rome.